|

 Although not often seen centipedes are actually quite common in Australia.
 They are not regarded as life threatening but they can inflict a very painful bite.
 The name may suggest that they have 100 legs but in reality they rarely have more than 40 or 50.

 There are two main types of poisonous fish, ones that sting and ones that are poisonous to eat.
-Fish that have venomous barbs include the stonefish (see below), the lion fish, the Spine Foot and to a lesser extent catfish and flat head.
+Fish that have venomous barbs include the stonefish (see below), the lion fish, the spine foot and to a lesser extent catfish and flat head.

 Fish that are poisonous to eat include the toad fish (known locally as blow fish) and sometimes large members of usually non-toxic fish that accumulate poison (called ciguatera) in their bodies as they grow older from their eating habits.
 These include fish like red bass or chinaman.